BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/salmonellapipeline/documentation_salmonella.md

 `SPIFinder 1.4.12a` is used to identify pathogenicity islands.

-Based on the input type, both modes (reads + assembly) or only one mode (assembly) is carried out.
+Based on the input type, both modes (reads + assembly) or only one mode (assembly) is carried out; if the input type is FASTA, then only the assembly mode is carried out, in every other case, both modes are carried out.
+No specific additional options are used.

 The database version is indicated in the output report and summary output file.